Current proposals

 Work has started on a Greater Manchester-wide programme to make journeys on foot or by bike much easier and more attractive.

-The following schemes in Stockport were subject to public consultation in October to November 2019.
+A number of schemes in Stockport were initially subject to public consultation in October to November 2019.
 You can read the consultation report.

 The area committees approved each proposal, and the delivery of the schemes, subject to individual funding, began in Autumn 2020.